antoinepringalle/poppy-docs/en/programming/rest.md

 <b>Description</b>

-Sets a motor's `position`, in `duration` seconds and if wait is set to true, il will only return it answer after the move is complete.
+Sets a motor's `position`, in `duration` seconds and if wait is set to true, it will only return its answer after the move is complete.

 Position should be given as a float value (it corresponds to the angle value to reach).
 Duration should be given as float, in seconds.
 And wait should be either `true`, `True` or `1` if you want to wait, anything else otherwise.
 Wait is set to `false` by default.